+Oh, wow!

-Kandice Sharren Oh, wow!
-00:36:34 (co-host) Reese Irwin Yeah!
-I read that today and I was, like, "holy crap" [both laugh].
-Once I had entered 00:36:35 (guest) these titles, I worked my way through print bibliographies to kind of check the data that had been entered.
+Yeah!
+I read that today and I was, like, "holy crap" [all laugh].
+Once I had entered these titles, I worked my way through print bibliographies to kind of check the data that had been entered.
 So, I used The Darntons, which was a bibliography of children's books published by Samuel Harvey, William Darnton, and William Darnton Sr., a book called John Newbery and His Successors, a bibliography of the publisher known as the father of children's lit I mentioned before, and his relations that succeeded him, and John Harris's Books for Youth, a short bibliography focused on publisher John Harris, who was a successor of a successor of John Newbery, which I'll dive into in a minute, as there's a person I'm deliberately not naming here in the lineage.

-Kandice Sharren 00:37:15 So a lot of those print bibliographies were publisher specific, rather than general (co-host) children's literature.
+So a lot of those print bibliographies were publisher specific, rather than general children's literature.
 Do you have any idea why that might be?

-00:37:23 Reese Irwin I think that one of the reasons is children's literature is actually very hard to (guest) find-it's kind of ephemeral, its nature is not really considered super scholarly, so people have tended to focus on the publishers themselves because there is more evidence that they were there and that they were doing work.
-00:37:43 Reese Irwin And some of the actual bibliographic entries are a little bit, like, "well, we have this one record because the publisher wrote a letter to the author but we don't actually (guest) have a copy of the book", so, it could've been published, it might have been published, it was advertised in this catalogue, so it likely was published, but just due to the nature of children's literature, it was very hard to kind of take that book approach I think, so, having to do it through publishers was, I think, kind of the best way in.
-Kandice Sharren 00:38:15 Yeah, so it has to do with publishers' records surviving better than the books (co-host) themselves, which is a little unusual, but really interesting.
-00:38:22 Reese Irwin Yeah, that is a little bit unusual, and I actually really liked the publisher-focused (guest) angle; I think that was a good way for me to kind of get into children's literature.
+I think that one of the reasons is children's literature is actually very hard to find-it's kind of ephemeral, its nature is not really considered super scholarly, so people have tended to focus on the publishers themselves because there is more evidence that they were there and that they were doing work.

+And some of the actual bibliographic entries are a little bit, like, "well, we have this one record because the publisher wrote a letter to the author but we don't actually have a copy of the book", so, it could've been published, it might have been published, it was advertised in this catalogue, so it likely was published, but just due to the nature of children's literature, it was very hard to kind of take that book approach I think, so, having to do it through publishers was, I think, kind of the best way in.

+Yeah, so it has to do with publishers' records surviving better than the books themselves, which is a little unusual, but really interesting.

+Yeah, that is a little bit unusual, and I actually really liked the publisher-focused angle; I think that was a good way for me to kind of get into children's literature.
 And then I found more crazy things through that.
-So I used these bibliographies to verify the titles that I already had, or that you and Michelle had already added before I was on the project, and I also added more titles from the print bibliographies that weren't in the database yet.
+So I used these bibliographies to verify the titles that I already had, or that you and Michelle had already added before